riftworks/proto-did/README.md

 **This way, there is no reason to reauthenticate DIDs for procedures, since they are always authenticated.**

+#### Session caching

+TCP/IP sessions can be opened for as long as possible without data exchange.
+In the context of the `did://` protocol, sessions are kept active for 8 hours and do not require a new `PREFLIGHT`.
+As TCP/IP currently supports 64K simultaneous connections, we hold as much connections as possible, and we start closing the oldest ones when we reach the maximum.

 ### The body part